wwylab/DeMixSC/README.md

 This package is licensed under GNU Affero General Public License v3.0.
 See the LICENSE file for details.

 # Contact
-For questions or comments about DeMixSC, please contact the package maintainers at Shuai Guo <SGuo3@mdanderson.org> and Xiaoqian Liu <XLiu31@mdanderson.org>.
+For questions or comments about DeMixSC, please contact Shuai Guo <SGuo3@mdanderson.org>, Xiaoqian Liu <XLiu31@mdanderson.org> and Wenyi Wang <wwang7@mdanderson.org>.
 If you find a bug or have a feature request, please submit an issue on the GitHub repository.